pasindumuth/rUniversalDB/notes.md

 docker kill runiversal15; docker container rm runiversal15;

 ## Setup
+To build:

+./run build

 To start up the system and create an initial client, do:

 ./run start

-To create extra clients, do:
+To create extra clients and nodes, do:

 ./run new_client 3 10
 ./run new_node 25 reconfig 10